-Jill played Betsy Kirkland in Dick Wolf’s FBI, Beverly (Richard Clark’s secretary in the White House) in THE LOOMING TOWER (Hulu) starring Jeff Daniels.
+Jill guest-starred as Betsy Kirkland in Dick Wolf’s FBI and played Beverly (Richard Clark’s secretary in the White House) in THE LOOMING TOWER (Hulu) starring Jeff Daniels.
 She was Anna Banana in the commercial THE LAST LOVE LETTER, and Madeline Brewer’s (Orange Is the New Black/The Handmaid’s Tale) older self in the psychological thriller, BRAID (2018 Tribeca Film Festival).
 She can currently be seen as Mrs. Pratt in the Netflix film, THINGS HEARD & SEEN, starring Amanda Seyfried, James Norton, and Rhea Seehorn.

 She played two grieving mothers on LAW & ORDER (Megan Goddard & Roberta Miller), Tony Shalhoub’s (John Mack) assistant in the HBO film, TOO BIG TO FAIL, starring William Hurt, and consulted with Mr. Hurt for ten weeks on his portrayal of Hank Paulson.
 She also played a 12-step member in RACHEL GETTING MARRIED directed by Jonathan Demme, Mrs. Cuba Gooding Jr. on SATURDAY NIGHT LIVE, and a Trader in Oliver Stone’s WALL STREET.